Ms E Charnock - Subject Leader - Maths

 There is an expectation to master a variety of topics by the end of the Key Stage 3; proficiency in basic calculations, adding, subtracting, multiplying and dividing fractions, basic algebra techniques of collecting terms, indices, BIDMAS, substitution, solving equations, area of rectangles, triangles, parallelograms, trapeziums, circles, volume of prisms, averages, probability and statistical diagrams.

 All students are tested regularly in order to assess their progress.
-Termly tests are conducted in maths classrooms.
-Year 10 sit full examinations in June and Year 11 sit “mock” exams in November/December.
-At the end of Year 11, all students sit three exam papers, each one hour 30 minutes long, one is non-calculator and two are calculator allowed.
+Tests are conducted in maths classrooms.
+Year 10 sit full examinations in June and Year 11 sit mock exams in November.
+The final GCSE exams comprise of three papers, each one hour 30 minutes long, one is non-calculator and two are calculator allowed.

 We run the UKMT Maths Challenge annually for Years 7, 8, 9 and 10.